Tonic-Box/Jaloc/README.md

 - **Ring** Buffer implementations can be found in [.../impl/ringbuffers/](./src/main/java/com/tonic/jaloc/impl/ringbuffers)
 - **Set** implementations can be found in [.../impl/sets/](./src/main/java/com/tonic/jaloc/impl/sets)
 - **Stack** implementations can be found in [.../impl/stacks/](./src/main/java/com/tonic/jaloc/impl/stacks)

-### Examples
-Idk, will get to it soon, look at [Main.java](./src/main/java/com/tonic/jaloc/demo/Main.java) for an example I guess for now.
-The example there showcases how to work with `structs`.

 ### Notes of Interest
 This library facilitates true native collections though the use of `sun.misc.Unsafe`.